I. Academic Advising

 1. A complaint alleging violation of the "Standards of Conduct for Student Organizations" may be filed by any student, faculty member or staff member.
-Complaints should be directed to the Dean of Students in writing.
+Complaints should be directed to the Associate Vice President for Student Life in writing.

-2. Upon receipt of a complaint, the Dean shall follow the procedures specified in the Student Conduct Code.
+2. Upon receipt of a complaint, the Associate Vice President shall follow the procedures specified in the Student Conduct Code.

 3 In the implementation of these procedures, the president of the organization shall serve as the representative to receive notification and to appear as required for hearings.

 4. In applying the sanctions listed in the Student Conduct Code, "loss of registered status for a period of time" shall be substituted for the sanction of "suspension." .